 Medical malpractice cases are often tricky because they can also involve large pharmaceutical companies.
 Janssen Pharmaceuticals, the manufacturer of controversial drugs, such as Elmiron, found themselves in hot water after they failed to warn customers about serious side effects.

 These large corporations are ruthless when it comes to debating lawsuits so you will need all the legal help you can get.
-Big pharma has millions of dollars at their disposal to hire the best lawyers, so make sure to seek out legal help that can help you determine whether or not you have a strong case.
+Big pharma has millions of dollars at their disposal to hire the best lawyers, so make sure to seek out a professional medical malpractice attorney who can help you determine whether or not you have a strong case.

 Keep a Journal of Your Experience